dedeadend/DTerminal/README.md

 **A next-generation terminal emulator for Android that redefines the mobile shell experience.**

-Built from the ground up with **Jetpack Compose**, DTerminal combines the raw power of standard and root shells with a lightning-fast, minimalist interface.
-It’s the perfect balance of s1mple aesthetics and professional power.
+Built from the ground up with **Jetpack Compose**, DTerminal combines the raw power of standard and root shells with a **lightning-fast** and **modern interface**.
+It’s the perfect balance of simple aesthetics and professional power.

 ## ⚡ Fast by Design, Modern by Tech

-Forget clunky, dated terminal interfaces.
-DTerminal is engineered for **instant startups and fluid interaction**.
+Forget clunky and dated terminal interfaces.
+DTerminal is engineered for **fluid interaction**.
 With its reactive UI and asynchronous command engine, you get a high-performance environment that responds without a millisecond of lag.

 ## 🌟 Key Features